Email Anxiety: Why You Can't Stop Checking

 Yes.
 Research from the Future Work Centre found that email is the single biggest source of workplace stress, ahead of demanding workloads and office politics.
 The compulsive checking behavior follows the same neurological pattern as other anxiety loops; it's your brain's attempt to reduce uncertainty.
 It's not a discipline problem.
 It's a system problem.

-Why can't I just check email less often?
+Why can't I just stop checking my email so often?

 Because the urge to check isn't about email; it's about uncertainty.
 As long as you don't trust that something else is watching for urgent items, your brain will keep watching.
-Telling yourself to "check less" is like telling yourself to "worry less."
-It doesn't address the root cause.
+Telling yourself to "just check less" is like telling yourself to stop worrying.
+The fix is building a system you trust, not exercising more willpower.

 How many times per day do most people check email?